 Data security is very important, especially when it comes to internal information or sensitive customer data.
 By making an app out of your spreadsheet, you can effectively create an additional layer of security between users and the data.
 That way, you can protect the data, yet still provide the service.

-How App Creation Platforms Work
+How do App Creation Platforms work?

 A variety of platforms exist in the no-code and low-code environments.
 Each of these platforms has a different way of approaching the issue of turning spreadsheet data into a native or web app.